Principles and Practice of Drug Development

 Prerequisite: Instructor permission.
 No particular course is required.
 Knowledge of basic biology, biomedicine or bioengineering, and familiarity with basic economic principles will be helpful but not necessary for the course.

 Note on class participation: The interactive component of this course is established through insightful questions and critical thinking of students taking the course.
 It is therefore critical that you prepare for class and are ready to ask insightful questions on the topic of each session.
-Questions are encouraged throughout the session but are essential in the Q&A part of each class.
+Questions are encouraged throughout the session and essential in the Q&A part of each class.
+Because class participation is a key component in determining the final grade, Harvard students may not take this class on an overlapping time with other in-person classes.
+There is no remote option.